Bounds for exit times of Brownian motion and the first Dirichlet eigenvalue for the Laplacian: Introduction and statements of main results

 For general $p$, the literature in the study of exit time moments and their applications to different fields is extremely large by now.
 In the works \cite{Boudabra-Markowsky-2020a,Boudabra-Markowsky-2021a,Boudabra-Markowsky-2019,Markowsky-2015} Boudabra-Markowsky studied exit time moments, proved results on the location of their maximum and gave conditions for their finiteness.
 The $k$-torsion moment functions $u_{k}$ have also been applied to the study of heat flow by McDonald-Meyers-Meyerson in \cite{McDonald-2013,McDonald-Meyers-2003,Meyerson-McDonald-2017}.
 In \cite{laPena-McDondald-2004}, de la Pe\~na-McDonald provide an algorithm that produces uniform approximations of arbitrary continuous functions by exit time moments.
 We also point to the work of \cite{Hurtado-Markvorsen-Palmer-2016}, where Hurtado-Markvorsen-Palmer use the $L^1$ norms of $u_k$ to give an alternative characterization for $\lambda_1 (D)$ on Riemannian manifolds.
 In the closely related papers \cite{Colladay-Langford-McDonald-2018,Dryden-Langford-McDonald-2017}, the authors give upper bounds on $\lambda_1 (D)$ using the $L^1$ norms of exit time moments on manifolds.
 Moreover, obtaining precise spectral bounds for the exit time in large dimensions has been of interest in other settings.
 For example in \cite{Panzo2020}, Panzo obtains a spectral bound for the torsion function of symmetric stable processes that has the correct order of growth.
 For other applications to the study of exit time moments, torsional rigidity, stability, the study of minimal sub-manifolds, and optimal trapping of Brownian motion and gradient estimates, we refer the reader to \cite{Mariano-Panzo-2020,Hoskins-Steinerberger-2019,Kim-2019,Lu-Steinerberger2019b,Markvorsen-Palmer-2006}. \\

-Our main goals in this paper are to investigate sharp bounds for $G_{p,d}(D)$, $D\in \mathcal{X}$ where $\mathcal{X}$ contains all domains in $\R^d$ such that $\lambda_1(D)>0$; and prove the existence of their extremals in the class of convex domains which are symmetric with respect to the coordinate axes.
+Our main goals in this paper are to investigate sharp bounds for $G_{p,d}(D)$, $D\in \mathcal{X}$ where $\mathcal{X}$ contains all domains in $\R^d$ such that $\lambda_1(D)>0$; and prove the existence of their extremals in the class of convex domains which are symmetric with respect to each coordinate axis.

 For the rest of this paper we will work with the function $\mathbb{E}_{x}\left[\tau_{D}^{p}\right]$ and leave the trivial translation of the bounds for $u_{p}(x)$ to the interested reader.
 For a given class of domains $\mathcal{D}$, define